 Aluminum is a common and widely-used metal in the manufacturing industry.
 It is used in many different ways to create various types of products such as aircrafts, automobiles, and electronics.

-One of the most popular uses for aluminum is by way of fabrication.
+The most popular uses for aluminum is by way of metal cnc machining & sheet metal fabrication.
 The process involves melting down an aluminum ingot (a block) and then hammering it into a desired shape.
 This can be done by hand or with an automated system that uses robotic arms to shape the metal into whatever form it needs to be.

 What is an Aluminum Fabrication and How Does It Work?